advantys/workflowgen-templates/integration/webhooks/sendhttppost/README.md

  ![Results page](assets/result_page_screenshot_720.png)

- In the case of the Object example, you can also receive a nested JSON containing object properties (e.g. Person.Name, Person.Address.City).
+ In the case of the Objects example, you can also receive a nested JSON containing object properties (e.g. Person.Name, Person.Address.City).
 The DataTypes example can receive OUT parameters from all supported data types (Text, Numeric, and DateTime)

 <a name="troubleshooting"></a>
 ###Troubleshooting